minetest/dev.luanti.org/content/setting-up-a-server.md

 ## Running the Server

 {{< notice warning >}}
-As of 5.8.0, Luanti no longer ships with a default game meaning you will have to provide your own game to use with the server.
+As of 5.8.0, Luanti no longer ships with a default game, meaning you will have to provide your own game to use with the server.
 You can browse the games on [ContentDB](https://content.luanti.org/packages/?type=game) and download one to put in the `games/` folder for your server.
 {{< /notice >}}

 ### Linux